MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-ready/includes/7-expand-landing-zone.md

 Similar to network, the CAF Migration landing zone blueprint deploys a basic role-based access control (RBAC) requirement.
 But you will likely want to refactor that requirement to include deeper identity considerations.
 For more information, see [RBAC considerations](/azure/cloud-adoption-framework/ready/considerations/roles?azure-portal=true).

-## Plan for parallel maturity of Govern, Security, and Manage methodologies
+## Plan for parallel maturity of Govern, Manage, and Secure methodologies

 The above steps help you prepare for your first cloud adoption efforts.
 However, to reach true scale in the cloud, you'll need to continue to invest in your Azure landing zones to reach operating model requirements regarding governance, security, and operations management.
 Each of these requirements is addressed in parallel methodologies in the Cloud Adoption Framework and their associated Learn modules.

 > [!IMPORTANT]
-> If parallel maturity is not a desirable approach, consider completing the CAF Enterprise-Scale Learn modules.
+> If parallel maturity is not a desirable approach, consider completing the Microsoft Learn modules for Cloud Adoption Framework enterprise-scale.
 The approach covered in those modules will guide you through a richer implementation option of Azure landing zones.
 That approach provides an opinionated implementation for all of the above considerations.
 That implementation establishes an environment that's ready to support enterprise operations.